hazelcast/hazelcast-reference-manual/src/JCache-SpecCompliance.md

 ## Testing for JCache Specification Compliance

-Hazelcast JCache is fully compliant with the JSR 107 TCK (Technology Compatibility Kit), therefore it is officially a JCache implementation.
-This is tested by running the TCK against the Hazelcast implementation.
+Hazelcast JCache is fully compliant with the JSR 107 TCK (Technology Compatibility Kit),and therefore is officially a JCache implementation.

 You can test Hazelcast JCache for compliance by executing the TCK.
 Just perform the instructions below: